Select the Soup Sisters location nearest you to participate!

 Groups across the country have been able to transform their contributions into a meaningful experience and a tangible way to give at our soup making events.

-Soup Sisters and Broth Brothers is operating 17 events in 12 cities across Canada every month.
+Soup Sisters and Broth Brothers is operating over 20 events in 14 cities across Canada every month.
 Hundreds of community people are coming together across the country to produce over 8000 servings of home-made, nurturing and nourishing soups for women, children and youth every month.

 Soup Sisters and Broth Brothers is a registered not-for-profit organization and donations are eligible for a tax-deductible receipt.